 If you type in Osaka, Wander drops you onto a boulevard full of seniors decked in pastel blues who are sitting in folding chairs, watching some sort of celebratory parade go by.
 I don't have any context for what this celebration is, whether it's civic or religious or some combination thereof.
 What I do know, is that it is an absolute joy to see huge numbers of seniors sitting closely together, in public, looking delighted.
 This past year has been a particularly scary time to be of a certain age, and I hope that part of our national COVID-19 healing process will be welcoming seniors like this back into public with glee and fanfare, and respect.
 Kids, too.
 Let's do all the parades.

 1. Places I was warned not to visit.

 If you were raised in the US as a white woman, chances are you were told not to ever visit all manner of places, particularly if you also grew up in Chicago.
-Don't cross 47th Street, don't take the green line, don't go out after dark on your own, that park is too dangerous for you, etc, are you sure you should go in that store?
+Don't cross 47th Street, don't take the Green Line, don't go out after dark on your own, that park is too dangerous for you, etc, are you sure you should go into that store?
 If the place had Black people or even just men--any men--it was not for you.
-Our white parents thought they were keeping us safe, and learning to be street smart is certainly important.
-But let's be honest, they were mostly teaching us the physical social boundaries of our whiteness and gender.
+Our white parents thought they were keeping us safe, and learning to be street-smart is certainly important; the gunshots we would occasionally hear from our apartment were certainly real.
+But there was a cost.

-I realize this happens in other races and cultures and genders, too, in other ways, but I'm going to speak only to my own experience here to keep it real.
-So, yes, I remember physically shaking with fear when my family's car broke down on the "bad" side of the Dan Ryan when I was a kid, and being scared out my mind of crossing the street from the YMCA where I was on swim team to pick up the bus home--even though I took the bus to the YMCA on the other side of the street.
-Racism is deep in our bodies.
+I realize this happens in other races and cultures and genders, too, in other ways, but I'm going to speak only to my own experience here.
+So, yes, I remember physically shaking with fear when my family's car broke down on the "bad" side of the Dan Ryan when I was a kid, and being scared to cross the street from the YMCA where I was on the swim team to pick up the bus home--even though I took the bus to the YMCA on the other side of the street.
+Racism is somatic.